wadmiraal/wadmiraal.net/jekyll-src/_posts/2018-01-01-the-state-of-automated-tests-in-drupal8.markdown

 I see 3 issues with this suite:

 1. **The time to run them is _way_ to long.** This breaks developer momentum: they cannot stop and run the tests to see if everything still works.
 A single error could mean running the tests multiple times, potentially spending _hours_ waiting for results to come back.
 Of course, one can filter the tests by group, or even class or test method.
 But this doesn't change the fact that, at some point, the whole suite must be run.
 And when it takes this long, developers tend to choose the path of least resistance, and skip them altogether, if they can.
 This has 2 consequences:
-    1.1 Developers tend to _write_ less tests, because they don't have the time to run them.
+    1. Developers tend to _write_ less tests, because they don't have the time to run them.
-    1.2 Developers tend to _refactor_ existing tests less, for the same reason.
+    2. Developers tend to _refactor_ existing tests less, for the same reason.
 This means that tests become obsolete over time, and might explain why almost 6'000 errors still exist in Drupal core's test suite.
 2. **The test coverage is unknown, and thus confidence drops.** If you cannot reliably compute what your test coverage is, you tend to lose confidence.
 Of course, coverage metrics are no silver bullet.
 You could cover 100% of code and not have a single reliable test.
 But it gives _an idea_ of how well you're doing.
-3. The final point relates to the first 2: **this encourage &ldquo;bad&rdquo; practices**, especially for less experienced developers.
-If the Drupal core team values automates tests this little, why would newcomers bother writing them?
+3. The final point relates to the first two: **this encourage &ldquo;bad&rdquo; practices**, especially for less experienced developers.
+If the Drupal core team values automated tests this little, why would newcomers bother writing them?

-## This Is Bad
+## This is bad

 Seriously, why even bother writing tests if you cannot run them reliably?
 And why ask of people who want to participate in the project to do so, if you don't give the example?

 I must admit I felt quite disappointed when seeing these results.
-Which is why I decided to see how contrib was fairing.
+Which is why I decided to see how contrib was faring.

-## Core Can Learn From Contrib
+## What we can learn from contrib

 I decided to check a few popular modules on drupal.org.
 I'll show the results for [Token](https://www.drupal.org/project/token), being the most installed Drupal 8 module, and [Webform](https://www.drupal.org/project/webform), another one of the most popular modules, which also happens to have an above average level of complexity.